pauldevos/data-engineering-tools/README.md

 ### 4. Set up and Configure Git
 You may use whatever version/source control you like.
 There's two main flavors, subversion and git.
 As of this writing, Git has 3 main hosting services: [Github](https://github.com/), [Bitbucket](https://bitbucket.org/), and [Gitlab](https://about.gitlab.com/).

+------- Not yet organized

+`brew upgrade brew` ## upgrades to all current packages `brew upgrade` ## installs upgrades for any previously installed packages